chadaustin/sajson/README.md

 ### Other Features

 * O(1) stack usage.
 No document will overflow the stack.
-* Only two number types: 32-bits and doubls.
+* Only two number types: 32-bits and doubles.
 * Small code size -- suitable for Emscripten.
+* sajson has been fuzzed with American Fuzzy Lop.

 ## AST Structure